The Friends of the Commons of Malvern

 Board members have a site visit to look at the site of the proposed road across the common off Chance Lane, and the condition of the common following replacement of the sewer running to Mill Lane by Severn Trent.

 Hearsay that a developer is seeking an Easement into Rose Farm.
 The MHT confirms that an application had been received in 2016, but despite repeated requests, no further information is given to the public, other than it was likely to be on the south side of number 3 Chance Lane.

-You can help greatly just by attending the meeting to show a swell of public support for refusing the application, so please do come along if you can.
+The vote on this is likely to be very close, so you can help greatly just by attending the meeting to show a swell of public support for refusing the application.
+Do please do come along if you can.

 View across Rose Farm to the Malvern Hills

 The Easement will be decided with reference to the Trusts' processes so any representations should be made bearing those in mind.
 For example the Malvern Hills Act 1995 as amplified by the MHT Governance handbook and the Easements policy, which can be found on the MHT website.

 We doubt the Charity Commission empowers the MHT to override the Malvern Hills Act 1995 and make 'Cash King' although the MHT think this may be permitted by Charity Commission guidance document:

 It's your decision: charity trustees and decision making